 16:30 .
 My parents were refugees from Uganda in the 70s.
-Once, we found a letter from my grandfather, written to the UN High Commissioner for refugees and asking for help and this happened two weeks before I gave a speech about the topic at the UN.
-This moment made my family very proud and I was even prouder then do the work that I do.
+Once, we found a letter from my grandfather, written to the UN High Commissioner for refugees, asking for help and this had happened two weeks before I gave a speech about the topic at the UN.
+Let me tell you, this moment made my family very proud and I even prouder.

-As someone who is a minority, who happens to be Muslim and who technically is the son of refugees, I feel sad that we minorities are being used as tools in an ongoing battle between political forces in Europe.
-Our sense of empathy has worsened.
-It’s almost as if we were taking harder and harder stances as to what human suffering actually means?
+As a Muslim and ‘the son of refugees’, I feel sad that we ‘minorities’ are being used as tools in an ongoing battle between political forces in Europe.
+It seems that our sense of empathy has worsened over here.

 (Alfiaz is the coordinator of the European Parliament’s anti-racism and diversity intergroup.)